stomybexy/ng2-smart-pub-sub/README.md

     }]
 });
 ```
-You subscribe to this publication as before and `parties` property of your `Parties-List` component will be a cursor that hold a collection of objects, each containing a creator property which is a user object from the collection `Meteor.users`, all of this reactively.
+You subscribe to this publication as before and `parties` property of your `Parties-List` component will be a cursor that holds a collection of Parties, each containing a creator property which is a user object from the collection `Meteor.users`, all of this,  reactively.